digitalcredentials/credential-status-manager-git/README.md

 }
 ```

-**Note:** This code assumes that `getStatusListManager` either calls `createStatusListManager` or retrieves an existing status manager instance created at an earlier point in time.
+**Note:** This code assumes that `getStatusListManager` either calls `createStatusManager` or retrieves an existing status manager instance created at an earlier point in time.

 ## Contribute